PathModeus/WMF/README.md

  - Collect img and build dataset
  - Try out the different filters that already exist

+Week 2 :
+ - Understand the 100x faster filtering from Zhang
+ - Find metrics to evaluate the efficiency of filtering
+ - Try to understand CUDA

+Week 3 :
+ - Chose the metrics
+ - Finish the images generator to add noise over the different images

 ## Authors and acknowledgment
 This project, initiated by Laurent Cabaret, is led by Tom Bray